EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 '''
 This will run a number of tasks that effectively 'compile' the scripts and store them in under the 'build' directory.
-At this point you can follow the 'Deploy' steps to deploy the pages on your web server.
+At this point you can follow the 'Deploying the DPM' steps to deploy the pages on your web server.

+## Config File Schema
+Using the '-c' option of the configure_dpm.py script you can supply the input parameters in a config file.
+The structure of the file should follow:

+[DEFAULT]
+CGI_URL=<root url to the cgi scripts>
+CLI_URL=<root url to the cgi scripts that provide the command line interface>
+ADMIN_USER=<the username or AAI persistent identifier for the admin user>
+ADMIN_NAME=<the firstname lastname of the admin user>
+ADMIN_EMAIL=<the email address of the admin user>
+AUTH_TYPE=<the authentication type: either 1 or 2 where 1=AAI, 2=STANDALONE>
+ROOT_URL=<root url to the DPM html>

 Comments:
 adilhasan2@gmail.com